-EPIC is now supporting an on-going campus-wide initiative from CRESSST called the Peer-Assisted Reflections on Student Learning or PAROSL.
+EPIC is now supporting an on-going campus-wide initiative from CRESST called the Peer-Assisted Reflections on Student Learning or PAROSL.
 This UCLA program supports faculty who are interested in (i) incorporating more student-centered, inclusive practices into their teaching and (ii) building their professional teaching portfolios.

 PAROSL is different from many peer observation processes in that it is non-evaluative.
 It is designed to foster collaboration, reflection, and innovation, not to judge an instructor’s practice.
 Participants receive training in how to conduct a non-evaluative observation and how to support a colleague in authentic reflection about student learning.